DHTMLX/scheduler-docs/data/howtostart_connector.md

 ~~~

 If you don't use the full-screen mode, you don't need to specify that style.
-Specify the desired css properties directly in the main **div**:
+Specify the desired CSS properties directly in the main **div**:

 ~~~js
 <div id="scheduler_here" class="dhx_cal_container"